Taking your pet to Australia

 Are any blood tests required?

-Both Cats and Dogs will require a Rabies blood test at the start of the process at least 21 days after their initial vaccination.
+Both Cats and Dogs will require a Rabies Blood test (RNATT) at the start of the process at least 21 days after their initial Rabies vaccination (or straightaway if already vaccinated).

 The good news for cats is that no additional blood tests are required.